The abundance of wildlife in the Serengeti makes for incredible game viewing.

 The Great Migration in Tanzania

-From December to July, vast herds of wildebeest and zebra gather in columns up to 40km long for the triangular trek from Tanzania to Kenya in search of grazing pastures
+From December to July, vast herds of wildebeest and zebra gather in columns up to 40km long for the triangular trek from Tanzania to Kenya in search of fresh grazing pastures

 December – March